cognitedata/cognite-sdk-python/docs/source/cognite.rst

 Authenticate
 ------------

-The preferred way to authenticating against the Cognite API is using native tokens.
+The preferred way to authenticating against the Cognite API is using OpenID Connect (OIDC).
 To enable this, the CogniteClient accepts a token provider function.

 .. code:: python